Arena History

 Unfortunately, after three years of providing top family fun and entertainment, the Civic Center had to be closed.
 On the evening of January 18, 1978, just hours after the University of Connecticut Men’s Basketball team defeated the University of Massachusetts; the weight of snow from the day’s heavy snowstorm was too much for the Civic Center roof to withstand and forced it to collapse.

 Fortunately, there were no injuries.
-Nearly two years later to the day, on February 6, 1980, the new Hartford Whalers, now of the NHL, reopened the doors with a game against the Pittsburgh Penguins.
+Nearly two years later, on February 6, 1980, the new Hartford Whalers, now of the NHL, reopened the doors with a game against the Pittsburgh Penguins.
 Once again, it was the start of something great in Hartford.

 Through the years, the Beach Boys, Diana Ross, the Grateful Dead, Luciano Pavarotti, James Taylor, Frank Sinatra, Tina Turner, and countless other top-tier artists, filled the Civic Center with guests of all ages.

-Although 1997 brought about the end of the Whalers in Hartford, it was also a new beginning – the new American Hockey League affiliate of the New York Rangers was about to make Hartford its new home.
+Although 1997 brought an end to the Whalers in Hartford, it was also a new beginning – the new American Hockey League affiliate of the New York Rangers was about to make Hartford its new home.
 In August of 1997, the Rangers purchased their Binghamton development team and moved the squad to Connecticut.
 The Hartford Wolf Pack kicked off a new era of Hockey in Hartford.
-In September 2018, AXA completed the acquisition of XL Group, creating the #1 global P&C commercial lines insurance platform.